 3. After Eating or Drinking Acidic Foods

-What to Do Instead of Brushing
+What To Do Instead of Brushing

 1. Wait 30-60 Minutes